futureworkz/playbook/README.md

 To maintain high quality coding standard in our app, we do regular [code review](protocols/code-review/README.md).
 We also conduct a [Ruby evaluation test](protocols/ruby-evaluation-test/README.md) every alternate Saturday 9am.

+## Coder Development Education
+We view the education of our coders seriously.

+Coder in Futureworkz starts with getting familiar with our [drills](protocols/drills/README.md).
+Through practicing our drills, coder understands Futureworkz coding standards and practices.

+Futureworkz adopts a [code review](protocols/code-review/README.md) practice for all development work.
+Coder will learn, teach and reinenforce best coding standards through the code review sessions with each other.

+Tea break presentations happens on every Monday, Wednesday and Friday during the tea break (320PM to 340PM).
+Tea break presentations are short 20 mins Ruby presentations where all coders learn from each other on Ruby knowledge.

+Futureworkz hosts the [Saigon.rb Ruby meetup](http://www.meetup.com/saigon-rb/) in our office on the first Tuesday of every month.
+We see it as a way to give back to the Ruby community as well as another learning channel for our coders.

+Finally, we evaluate the improvement and development of our coders through our [Ruby evaluation test](protocols/ruby-evaluation-test/README.md).
+Evaluation shows the improvements in our coder's education in Futureworkz.

 ## Problem Resolution
 If stuck, google by yourself for 10 mins.
 If no solution found, ask someone.